symfony/symfony-docs/guides/forms/view.rst

 Displaying a Form "manually"
 ----------------------------

-Before diving into the Symfony2 wrappers and how they help you display form easily, securely, and fast, you must know that nothing special happens under the hood.
+Before diving into the Symfony2 wrappers and how they help you to display form easily, securely, and fast, you must know that nothing special happens under the hood.
 You can use any HTML you want to display a Symfony2 form: